 Please confirm that the foregoing correctly sets forth the terms of our agreement by executing the copy of this Confirmation enclosed for that purpose and returning it to us or by sending to us a letter substantially similar to this letter within three Business Days after the date first above written, which letter sets forth the material terms of the Transaction to which this Confirmation relates and indicates agreement to those terms.

+Enron North America Corp. is pleased to have entered into this Transaction with you.

 Yours sincerely,

-ENRON CAPITAL & TRADE

-RESOURCES CORP.
+ENRON NORTH AMERICA CORP.

 By: